tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 The list of recommendations can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference

-## Let's dive into Kubernetes Goat
+## Testing a few scenarios...

 Now, let's play and see how Defender reacts.
-We will not test all Kubernetes Goat scenarios for various reasons:
+A introduced, we will not test all Kubernetes Goat scenarios for various reasons:
 1. Some Kubernetes Goat scenarios relies on Docker as container engine, while AKS relies on containerd (which avoids mandatory root privileges for containers, behind other benefits)
 2. Some scenarios are 'inner-network' specific: cross-namespace requests for instance should be tackled with Network Policies such as Calico or Azure CNI.
 It is not the idea to cover this here, and Defender for Cloud has no way to know what is an authorized applicative flow inside the cluster or not.
 3. Some scenario are related to NodePort, however AKS managed clusters are usually exposed by LoadBalancer service rather than NodePort.
 MDC detects exposure of various sensitive applications using LoadBalancer services.
 4. One scenario has for purpose to investigate the inner layers of a container to find crypto mining commands but the job itself is not doing any crypto mining.
 So while Defender can detect crypto mining activities, it would not be relevant in this context.
+5. Some scenarios would not be spotted: example of the secrets in container images discussed in previous section.

 Details about all the scenarios of the Kubernetes Goat can be found [here](https://madhuakula.com/kubernetes-goat/about.html#:~:text=Kubernetes%20Goat%20is%20designed%20to%20be%20an%20intentionally,production%20environment%20or%20alongside%20any%20sensitive%20cluster%20resources.).

 We will not expand too much on the details here, for the sake of your not falling asleep, but also because Madhu desceibes already everything you should know in his documentation, and in some good videos such as Defcon talks.
-Also, the idea is not to spoil solutions and try to capture the flag by yourself if you want to leverage his work!
+The idea is not to spoil solutions but try to capture the flag by yourself if you want to leverage his work!

 Here are the scenarios we will test using Kubernetes Goat setup and see how Defender reacts to that:
-- Scenario 2 of Kubernetes Goat is about container escape to the node.
-We noted that one of the alerts when we deployed Goat was already about this container with the sensitive volume mount, which is what we will leverage.
-Let's exploit it and abuse it by doing the following:
- - Before escaping, we will download a suspicious file on the container, which we could use for instance to maintain persistence into the cluster or for command and control from the Internet
- -  Evade the container to the node using the sensitive volume mount weakness and stop apt-daily-upgrade.timer service
- -  Downloading a K8S exploitation tool such as kube-hunter
- -  Playing with kube-hunter
- -  Deleting bash_history file to remove our traces
+- Test Set 1: Leveraging scenario 2 of Kubernetes Goat, Docker in Docker, to trigger code execution on the pod
+- Test Set 2: Leveraging scenario 4 of Kubernetes Goat, escaping to the host, to triger code execution on the pod and the node
+- Test Set 3: Leveraging scenario 16. and try to play with Kubernetes API